Skip to main content

 Our investment

-Metro will offer a one per cent discount on its standard rate for eligible customers.
+Metro offers a one per cent discount on its standard rate for eligible customers.
 The CEFC finance backs half of that discounted rate, with the other half matched by Metro.

 The CEFC has previously worked with Metro.
 In 2018 the CEFC backed the Metro Green initiative that encouraged customers to choose lower emissions passenger and light commercial vehicles.